MohamedSeifMbarki/HoroscopeCode/README.md

 This project is my response to a task assigned by **Adéo**.
 It is a lightweight and secure horoscope application built with **Node.js** and the **Express** framework.
 The app provides the zodiac sign corresponding to a given birthdate, leveraging the **horoscope** library.

-Additionally, the project follows best practices, including the **Factory Pattern**, to ensure modularity, scalability, and maintainability.
+Additionally, the project follows best practices to ensure modularity, scalability, and maintainability.
 A Dockerfile is included for easy containerization, and GitHub Actions are set up to automate the Docker image build process.

 ---

 ## Features ✨

 - **Query Zodiac Signs**: Input a birthdate (YYYY-MM-DD) to get the corresponding zodiac sign.
-- **Factory Pattern**: Encapsulation of logic using a dedicated factory for creating services.
-- **Security**: Implemented `helmet` for HTTP headers and `rateLimit` for rate limiting.
+- **Security**: Implemented `helmet` for HTTP headers, `rateLimit` for rate limiting, `hpp` for HTTP parameter pollution and `expressSanitizer` to sanitize inputs .
 - **Containerization**: Dockerized for seamless deployment.
 - **Automated CI**: GitHub Actions workflow to build and push the Docker image.